 "Innumerable people have been moved and changed by Gandhi's practice of the truth.
 This captivating book will be of much help to Christians and others who will have much to learn from Gandhi's experiments with truth." -- Peter B Lobo, OP, Dominican Ashram

-Widely revered as one of the great moral prophets of the 20th centry, Mohandas Gandhi conducted an ongoing dialogue with Christian believers and missionaries.
-As a faithful Hindu he was unwilling to accept Christian dogman.
+Widely regarded as one of the great moral prophets of the 20th century, Mohandas Gandhi conducted an ongoing dialogue with Christian believers and missionaries.
+As a faithful Hindu he was unwilling to accept Christian dogma.
 In Jesus, however, he recognized and revered one of history's great prophets of nonviolence.
 Gandhi's criticism of Christianity was in fact that most Christians fail to embody the often radical even revolutionary faith and action of Christ.

-Robert Ellsberg, Publisher of Orbis Books, is the author of many award-winning books, including All Saints, The Saints’ Guide to Happiness, and Blessed Among Us (based on his daily reflections for Give Us This Day).
-He has edited the diaries and letters of Dorothy Day, as well as anthologies by Flannery O’Connor, Gandhi, and Pope Francis.
+Robert Ellsberg, publisher of Orbis Books, is the author of many award-winning books, including All Saints, The Saints’ Guide to Happiness, Blessed Among Us (based on his daily reflections for Give Us This Day), and most recently A Living Gospel: Reading God's Story in Holy Lives.